odk-x/docs/odkx-src/build-app.rst

   3. Reset the App Server (guide: :ref:`services-using-reset-app-server`).

 The application is now deployed to your server.
-Other devices can synchronize with that server to download the application and start collected data.
+Other devices can synchronize with that server to download the application and start collecting data.

 .. _build-app-deploying-updating:

 Updating an Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To update any app level or table level files, or to modify the database schema (like adding a new field to your form that adds a database column), you will need to reset the app server.
+To update any app-level or table-level files, or to modify the database schema (like adding a new field to your form that adds a database column), you will need to reset the app server.
 Make the changes on your PC as normal, push them to the device, and reset the app server.

     .. warning::